Indonesia–United States relations: Recent relations

 The United States has significant economic, commercial, and security interests in Indonesia.
 It remains a linchpin of regional security due to its strategic location astride several vital international maritime straits, particularly the Malacca Strait.
 Relations between Indonesia and the U.S. are generally positive and have advanced since the election of President Susilo Bambang Yudhoyono in 2004.

 Cooperative relations are maintained today, although no formal security treaties bind the two countries.
 The U.S. and Indonesia share the common goal of maintaining peace, security, and stability in the region and engaging in a dialogue on threats to regional security.
 Cooperation between the U.S. and Indonesia on counter-terrorism has increased steadily since 2002, as terrorist attacks in Bali (October 2002 and October 2005), Jakarta (August 2003 and September 2004) and other regional locations demonstrated the presence of terrorist organizations, principally Jemaah Islamiyah, in Indonesia.
 The U.S. has welcomed Indonesia's contributions to regional security, especially its leading role in helping restore democracy in Cambodia and in mediating territorial disputes in the South China Sea.

 The U.S. is committed to consolidating Indonesia's democratic transition and supports the territorial integrity of the country.
 Nonetheless, there are friction points in the bilateral relations.
 These conflicts have centered primarily on human rights, as well as on differences in foreign policy.
-The U.S. Congress cut off grant military training assistance through International Military Education and Training (IMET) to Indonesia in 1992 in response to a November 12, 1991, incident in East Timor when Indonesian security forces shot and killed East Timorese demonstrators.
+The U.S. Congress cut off military training assistance through International Military Education and Training (IMET) to Indonesia in 1992 in response to a November 12, 1991 incident in East Timor when Indonesian security forces shot and killed East Timorese demonstrators.
 This restriction was partially lifted in 1995.
 Military assistance programs were again suspended, however, in the aftermath of the violence and destruction in East Timor following the August 30, 1999 referendum favoring independence.

 Separately, the U.S. had urged the Indonesian government to identify and bring to justice the perpetrators of the August 2002 ambush murders of two U.S. teachers near Timika, Papua.
 In 2005, the Secretary of State certified that Indonesian cooperation in the murder investigation had met the conditions set by Congress, enabling the resumption of full IMET.
 Eight suspects were arrested in January 2006, and in November 2006 seven were convicted.

 In November 2005, the Under Secretary of State for Political Affairs, under authority delegated by the Secretary of State, exercised a National Security Waiver provision provided in the FY 2005 Foreign Operations Appropriations Act to remove congressional restrictions on Foreign Military Financing (FMF) and lethal defense articles.
 These actions represented a reestablishment of normalized military relations, allowing the U.S. to provide more substantial support for Indonesian efforts to reform the military, increase its ability to respond to national and regional disasters, and promote regional stability.